Photophobia or Light Sensitivity

 There are a few obvious symptoms of photophobia:

 In some cases, the only symptom may be the light sensitivity itself.
-People have reported light-sensitivity that comes on suddenly, without warning—the eyes are normal one day, and sensitive the next.
+Some people report light-sensitivity that comes on suddenly, without warning—the eyes are normal one day, and sensitive the next.
 Each individual is unique and experiences different symptoms.
 Again, the nature and severity of the symptoms depends on the underlying cause.
 Some people will suffer other symptoms, depending on the condition or disease that is causing the light sensitivity.

 Causes of Photophobia

 A person’s eye color can also influence their sensitivity to light.
 People with lighter colored eyes experience greater light sensitivity than people with darker colored eyes.
 The extra pigment in darker colored eyes is thought to protect against harsh lighting and bright sunlight.